LaHacks2020/Collaborate/README.md

 • After logging it :The employee who is logging in would be able to see their own profile and edit it.
 See how many meetings they have coming up, they connections within the organization, tasks completed.

-• They can see upcoming meeting on their portal whichh includes mandatory meetings(ex: Daily Stand up meeting) + optional meetings(ex: abstract card meeting).
+• They can see upcoming meeting on their portal whichh includes mandatory meetings(ex: Daily Stand up meeting) + optional recommended meetings which empowers users at different locations to collaboratively share knowledge, have fun and relieves them from stress caused by the current outbreak (ex: abstract card meeting).

 • Recommended Events: If the user clicks on the photo of the upcoming events, then it will take user to a place where they can see more deatils about upcoming event and that page will also have recomened events for them.